jadecobra/python_tdd_exercises/source/functions/test_functions_w_keyword_arguments.rst

             }
         )

-  and the terminal shows an :ref:`AssertionError` for the last test I added
+  and the terminal shows :ref:`AssertionError` for the last test I added

 * time to match the last test to the expected value in the comparison